 Investigate any recurring friction or broken elements affecting conversion.

-The best way to tie sessions to a coupon or promotion is by sending a custom attribute, like coupon_id or promotion_id, through the NoibuJS SDK.
-Once you've enabled coupon tracking through the SDK, you can filter the Sessions table by Custom ID to find sessions where shoppers interacted with the discount.
+The best way to tie sessions to a coupon or promotion is by sending a custom attribute, like coupon_id or promotion_id.
+Once you've enabled coupon tracking through the Noibu's SDK, you can filter the Sessions table to find sessions where shoppers interacted with the discount.

 If your company hasn't configured custom attributes through the SDK, you can still pull sessions where shoppers interacted with the coupon or promotion through Noibu's advanced filtering.
 Apply the User Clicks filter to review sessions where users clicked on button text, like Apply Coupon or Get $5 Off.